Hanqaqa/QtTests/README.md

 |In Windows CMake and Ninja are not shown on the image but are selected| --- |

 Accept all the Qt licences and click Install.
-If you chose the full Custom installation like I did, the installation will be ~16GB(linux) ~40GB Windows.
-If instead you only chose Qt 6.6 for desktop development the download will be approximately of ~3GB(linux) or 4.5GB(Windows).
+If you chose the Custom installation as I did in the pictures, the download will be around 8GB.
+If you select the whole Qt 6.6.1 package, the download will be around 16GB on Linux and 40GB on Windows.

 <p align="center">
     <img src="https://github.com/Hanqaqa/QtTests/blob/master/Assets/Screens/QtInstall6.PNG" width="40%">